MADRID Blake S. Barkley is waiting to find out if a hamburger will be his ticket to national celebrity.

-A co-worker, Megan Finnegan, told Robin about the burger contest on the Rachel Ray Show, he said.
+A coworker, Megan Finnegan, told Mrs. Barkley about the burger contest on the Rachel Ray Show, he said.
 My mom entered a burger of her own and told me that I should enter one as well.

 Mind you, its not just any burger.

-Mr. Barkley chose cooking as a profession somewhat tentatively as well.
+Mr. Barkley chose cooking as a profession tentatively as well.

 I wasnt really interested in cooking growing up, he said.
-It wasnt until my parents opened the Ole Smokehouse in 2008 did I really think about being a cook.
+It wasnt until my parents opened the Ole Smokehouse in 2008 that I really thought about being a cook.
 I tried it and have really enjoyed it ever since.

-Mr. Barkley is aware of the Glens Falls-born Rachel Ray.
+Mr. Barkley was aware of the Glens Falls-born Rachel Ray.